-- (1) The Audit & Supervisory Committee should create an opportunity to conduct interviews regularly with Directors and Executive Directors, and employees, concerning the business, and conduct a regular meeting to exchange opinions with the President and Accounting Auditor. - (2) The Audit & Supervisory Committee may request opinions from lawyers, accounting auditors, etc. as necessary, for cases that require expertise. - (3) The Audit & Supervisory Committee should receive in advance an audit plan from the accounting auditors, and regularly receive an audit implementation report; in addition, it should conduct an interview as necessary, regarding the implementation of audit. - (4) The Audit & Supervisory Committee should make efforts to enhance the effectiveness of the audit, by cooperating with the Internal Audit Department and conducting an audit, regularly or in a timely manner, of the offices, etc. including the subsidiary, and by understanding the actual situation. - (5) An employee who is selected by the Audit & Supervisory Committee to assist the duties of an Audit & Supervisory Committee Member and the duties of the Audit & Supervisory Committee may attend the Executive Committee, committees and other important meetings and make necessary statements at such places, and view important documents. - (6) An Audit & Supervisory Committee Member selected by the Audit & Supervisory Committee should request that MHC and its subsidiaries report on its business, or investigate the situation of the duties and properties, and MHC and its subsidiaries should cooperate with this. - (7) Personnel affairs of the General Manager of the Internal Audit Department should be decided upon prior consultation with the Audit & Supervisory Committee Member selected by the Audit & Supervisory Committee. - (8) Internal Audit Department should make a report to the Audit & Supervisory Committee regarding the internal audit plan, internal audit result, and the amendment and abolition of the important rules related to internal audit, and should respond to requests by the Audit & Supervisory Committee in relation to information provision, investigation, and report. - (9) Directors, Executive Directors and employees should provide the necessary cooperation for the execution of duties of the Audit & Supervisory Committee, based on the Audit & Supervisory Committee Regulations, standards for audit, etc. of the Audit & Supervisory Committee, and standards for the Audit & Supervisory Committee to conduct an audit regarding an internal control system.
+- (1) The Audit & Supervisory Committee should create an opportunity to conduct interviews regularly with Directors, Executive Officers, and employees concerning the business, and regularly exchange opinions with each of them. - (2) The Audit & Supervisory Committee may request opinions from lawyers, the Accounting Auditor, etc. as necessary, for cases that require expertise. - (3) The Audit & Supervisory Committee shall enhance the effectiveness of audits by receiving an audit plan and an audit implementation report from the Accounting Auditor and regularly exchanging opinions with them, as well as collecting information and improving the audit environment in collaboration with the Internal Audit Department and other departments responsible for internal control. - (4) An employee who is selected by the Audit & Supervisory Committee to assist the duties of an Audit & Supervisory Committee Member and the duties of the Audit & Supervisory Committee may attend the Executive Committee, committees and other important meetings and make necessary statements at such places, and view important documents. - (5) An Audit & Supervisory Committee Member selected by the Audit & Supervisory Committee should request that MHC and its subsidiaries report on its business, or investigate the situation of the duties and properties, and MHC and its subsidiaries should cooperate with this. - (6) The Internal Audit Department should make a report to the Audit & Supervisory Committee regarding the internal audit plan, internal audit result, and the amendment and abolition of the important rules related to internal audit, and should respond to requests by the Audit & Supervisory Committee in relation to information provision, investigation, and report. - (7) Directors, Executive Officers, and employees should provide the necessary cooperation for the execution of duties of the Audit & Supervisory Committee, based on the Audit & Supervisory Committee Regulations, standards for audit, etc. of the Audit & Supervisory Committee, and standards for the Audit & Supervisory Committee to conduct an audit regarding an internal control system.

-2. Basic Philosophy on eliminating Anti-social Forces and Status of Measures
+2. Basic Views on Eliminating Anti-social Forces and Status of Measures

-(1) Basic Philosophy against Anti-social Forces
+(1) Basic Views against Anti-social Forces